Nethra1619/chatbot/readme.md

  # Chatbot Interface

 This project is a simple chatbot interface built using HTML, CSS, and JavaScript.
-It allows users to interact with a chatbot by typing messages and receiving predefined responses.
+It allows users to interact with a chatbot by typing messages and receiving predefined responses based on intents defined in a JSON file.

 ## Table of Contents